Who needs a licence?

 - foreign diplomats and consular staff accorded protection

-- New Zealand public service employees who provide immigration advice within the scope of their employment agreement (all public service departments are listed in Schedule 1 of the State Services Act 1988)
+- New Zealand public service employees who provide immigration advice within the scope of their employment agreement (Public Service Agencies are listed in Schedule 2 of the Public Service Act 2020(external link))

 - New Zealand lawyers

 - people working (either employed or volunteers) for New Zealand community law centres, where at least one lawyer:

 - is on the employing body of the community law centre

 - is supervising (either employed or a volunteer) at the community law centre

 - people working (either employed or volunteers) for New Zealand citizens advice bureaux

 - people who provide immigration advice offshore about student visas only